hastexo/tutor-contrib-s3/README.md

 * `S3_CUSTOM_DOMAIN` (default: `""`) - do not set if you are using AWS S3
 * `S3_PROFILE_IMAGE_CUSTOM_DOMAIN` (default: `""`)

-These values can be modified with `tutor config save --set PARAM_NAME=VALUE` commands.
+These values can be modified by the `tutor config save --set PARAM_NAME=VALUE` command, or by setting them in `$(tutor config printroot)/config.yaml`.

 Depending on the nature and configuration of your S3-compatible service, some of these values may be required to set.